You're still entitled to free NHS care if you choose to pay for additional private care.

-You can't choose to mix different parts of the same treatment between NHS and private care.
+You cannot choose to mix different parts of the same treatment between NHS and private care.

-For example, you can't have a cataract operation on the NHS and pay privately for special lens implants that are normally only available as part of private care.
+For example, you cannot have a cataract operation on the NHS and pay privately for special lens implants that are normally only available as part of private care.

 Instead, you either have to have both the operation on the NHS and standard NHS lens implants, or pay for both the operation and implants privately.

-You shouldn't need to have any of the same tests twice – for example, to diagnose or monitor your condition.
+You should not need to have any of the same tests twice – for example, to diagnose or monitor your condition.

 In this case, the test will probably be part of your NHS care and the result will be shared with your private care provider if necessary.